 Decision-makers in businesses should have access to key data that makes big decisions easier.
 For larger organizations, decision-making can take weeks or months.
 Even with smaller organizations, high-quality data analysts can streamline the decision-making process and improve a company’s agility.

-In a Deloitte Analytics Advantage Report, 49% of the survey respondents asserted the most significant benefit of using data analytics is that it improves the decision-making process, giving companies the ability to strategize using concrete evidence.
+In a Deloitte Analytics Advantage Report, 49% of the survey respondents asserted the most significant benefit of using data analytics is that it improves the decision-making process.

 Testing and Retesting